Trendyol/Jdempotent/README.md

 ```

 If want that idempotencyId in your payload.
 Put `@JdempotentId` annotation that places the generated idempotency identifier into annotated field.
-Can be thought of as @Id annotation in jpa
+Can be thought of as @Id annotation in jpa.

-For example:

 ```java
 public class IdempotentPaylaod {